-The aggregate recession model probability estimate for 01/01/2016 increased from 0.1% in November to 3.6% in December 2015.
-According to the model, the probability that the U.S. is currently in a recession continues to be remote.
+The aggregate recession model probability estimate decreased from 0.2% in November 2016 to 0.0% in December 2016.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate